oelin/is-owner/README.md

 # is-owner

-Check if the current process owns a file or directory.
+Check whether the current process owns a given file or directory.

 ## Installation